 The IRS has not advised the Endowment concerning tax treatment of Summer Stipends awards, and the NEH cannot provide tax advice or answers to tax questions.
 Therefore, award recipients should address any questions regarding income tax matters to the IRS or their tax advisor.

 For grants during the summer of 2017 the stipend amount will be $6,000.

 K. Payment Procedures:

 Once your completed and signed acceptance form is received by NEH (see Part Two below), you will be sent an award letter that includes instructions explaining how to submit your banking information to the NEH Accounting Office.
 We ask that you do not submit your banking information until you receive your award letter.
 At that time, you will be required to submit to the NEH Accounting Office the ACH Vendor/Miscellaneous Payment Enrollment Form (Standard Form 3881).
 To do this, you will complete the form and print a copy for signature (the signature must be hand written, not typed) by the authorized certifying official at your bank.
 Return the signed form to the NEH Accounting Office either by scanning and emailing it to SF270email@example.com or by faxing it to 202-688-2613.
 Your NEH-assigned award number (beginning with FT) must be on the ACH form (under “Agency Information”) for payment to be made.

 The acceptance form is used to accept an NEH Summer Stipend award and indicate the exact dates of your award tenure.
 You should retain a copy of the completed form for your records and notify the Summer Stipends Program whenever you make modifications to the arrangements agreed to by the NEH.
 The acceptance form must include the following information:

-1. Application Number: Your application number, a combination of a two-letter prefix (FT) plus five digits, can be found on your offer letter.
+1. Application Number: Your application number, a combination of a two-letter prefix (FT) plus six digits, can be found on your offer letter.